vickertan/Rest-Time/README.md

 -   Add warning indicator when user's input is not qualified (empty or same)
 -   Remove unused color in css
 -   Display deletion confirmation using modal
+-   Send notification when time is up or almost up
+-   UI improvement

     -   Create loading animation when fetching quote from API
--   Send notification when time is up or almost up
+    -   Show confirmation message in customized modal box

+-   Add "input all remaining time" feature